 The RIT Data Response content encapsulates a higher layer payload that is carried in the Payload field.
 Content is sent as received, i.e., no octet ordering changes shall be made.

-The Frame Pending field of the Frame Control field shall be set to zero and ignored upon reception, and the AR field shall also be set to zero.
+The Frame Pending field of the Frame Control field shall be set to zero and ignored upon reception.
 All other fields shall be set appropriately according to the intended use of the command.

 Add the below command ID in the “Table 50 MAC Commands”